cyrildiagne/kuda/README.md

 **Serverless GPU applications**

-- Remote GPUs can be expensive for individuals and small teams.
-For prototypes and projects that receive traffic only occasionally, it's hard to justify the cost of running an expensive GPU server permanently.
 - Kuda uses [Knative](https://knative.dev) to consume billable GPUs only when there is traffic, and scales down to zero when there's no traffic.

 **Easy to use**